-Working to advance these three strategic themes, the IESBA continued to place high priority the International strengthening Independence Standards (IIS).
-So far, within this strategy period, the IESBA has issued revised standards strengthened provisions containing addressing the permissibility of nonassurance services (NAS) to audit
+Working to advance these three strategic themes, the IESBA continued to place a high priority on strengthening the International Independence Standards (IIS).
+So far, within this strategy period, the IESBA has issued revised standards containing strengthened provisions addressing the permissibility non-assurance of services (NAS) to audit clients, and feerelated matters.
+These enhanced